tranhuy/PatientTracker/README.md

 - New data is persisted in server memory and will be lost after server reboot
 - Project uses typescript to enforce data types
 - Forms were made using Formik library
-- Statement management is accomplished using useReducer and useState hooks and Context API
+- State management is accomplished using useReducer and useState hooks and Context API

 ## Requirements